trishaprile/trishaprile/README.md

 ### Hello!
-I'm Trisha, a manager, developer and designer interested in software development, UI & UX research and design, and product & project management.
+I'm Trisha, a manager, developer, and designer interested in software development, UI & UX design and research, and product management.

-I recently graduated from the University of California, Irvine with a B.S. in Informatics and a minor in Education.
+I recently graduated from the University of California, Irvine with a B.S. in Informatics (Human-Computer Interaction) and a minor in Education.

-I am currently a Product Manager at [StartSmart's](https://startsmart.co/) [Grasshopperfund](https://grasshopperfund.com).

 Contact me at trishaprilee@gmail.com,\
 Connect with me on [LinkedIn](https://www.linkedin.com/in/trishaprile/),\